nickyj74/byo-reddit-app/README.md

 <div>
   <h2>Technologies used <br/></h2>
     <p>
-      - This is an app built with React and Redux and hosted in my GitHub respository here, named Build_Your_Own_Portfolio_Project. <br />
+      - This is an app built with React JS and hosted here in my GitHub respository - Build_Your_Own_Portfolio_Project. <br />
-      - Unit tests for components using Jest and Enzyme will appear throughout the application and an end-to end test will complete this area. <br />
+      ## STILL TO WRITE - Unit tests for components using Jest and Enzyme will appear throughout the application and an end-to end test will complete this area. <br />
     </p>